 - 2.5 cups shredded Monterrey Jack or Mexican-blend cheese

 - optional toppings: diced avocado, fresh cilantro, sour cream

 Heat oven to 350 degrees.

-Cook pasta al dente according to package instructions.
+Cook pasta in generously-salted boiling water until al dente according to package instructions.

 Meanwhile, heat oil in a large skillet over medium-high heat.
 Add onion and saute for 5 minutes, stirring occasionally, until onion is translucent.
 Add green chiles and saute for an additional 2 minutes.
 Add enchilada sauce, shredded chicken, black beans, and corn, and stir to combine.